Cadair Idris Fox’s Path Walking Route

 Start and Finish:

-Parking Post Code for Sat Nav: LL40 1TL
+Parking and Post Code for Sat Nav (where applicable): LL40 1TL

 The Fox’s Path walk is a less popular route up Cadair* Idris from the north, usually as the scree ascent has a bit of a reputation.
 However, it’s not quite as bad as some wish to make it out, but still difficult to recommend other than the excellent views from Llyn Gadair.
 Setting off from the Ty’n Nant car park, it takes you first on to Llyn Gwernan, and the bonus of a pub which you can enjoy at the end, and is gentle enough until you reach Llyn y Gadair.
 There you’ll be met with the full majesty of Cadair Idris, and slight puzzlement as to how you’re meant to reach the summit!